John Petrosino Obituary - NY | Legacy Pro

 John also taught adult education courses in electrical wiring and small engine repair through BOCES for many years.
 He was a former Zoning Board Officer for the Town of Sennett, a member of the American Legion, and communicant of St. Francis of Assisi Church.
 John cherished the times he spent with family and friends, he will be sadly missed by all.

-He is survived by his four loving daughters: Patricia (Joe) Martellaro of New Windsor, NY, JoAnn (Eric) Lepak of Auburn, Lisa Petrosino of Clyde, Julie Petrosino (Daniel Adams) of Auburn; four grandchildren: Laura (Andrew) Hulle, Alexandra Martellaro, Jonathan Martellaro, Lindsay Stevens; siblings: Elizabeth Bucholtz of Florida, James Petrosino of Port Byron; sister-in-law Carmella Petrosino of Auburn; several nieces, nephews, cousins, and beloved pets.
+He is survived by his four loving daughters: Patricia (Joe) Martellaro of New Windsor, NY, JoAnn (Eric) Lepak of Auburn, Lisa Petrosino of Clyde, Julie Petrosino (Daniel Adams) of Auburn; four grandchildren: Laura (Andrew) Hulle, Alexandra Martellaro, Jonathan Martellaro, Lindsay Stevens; siblings: Elizabeth Bucholtz of Florida, James Petrosino of Port Byron; brother-in-law Edward Sidler, Macedon, sister-in-law Patricia Sidler, FL, sister-in-law Carmella Petrosino of Auburn; several nieces, nephews, cousins, and beloved pets.

-In addition to his parents, John was also predeceased by his wife Barbara (Sidler) Petrosino, a daughter Jacquelyn, and his twin brother P. Michael Petrosino.
+In addition to his parents, John was also predeceased by his wife Barbara (Sidler) Petrosino, a daughter Jacquelyn, his twin brother P. Michael Petrosino, sisters-in-law: Betty Petrosino, Marjorie Sidler and Bonnie Sidler, brothers-in-law: Harold Sidler, Jr., Donald Sidler and Don Bucholtz, .

 There will be private calling hours at the convenience of the family.
 Friends and relatives are invited to join the family this Wednesday, September 30, 11:00 am at St. Francis of Assisi Church for mass.
 Burial will follow at St. John's Cemetery, Clyde, NY, where full military honors will be accorded.